MplusKASSA/android-deep-link-intent-example/README.md

 # How to demo?

 1. Go to [Releases](https://github.com/MplusKASSA/android-deep-link-intent-example/releases) and install the APK on your device.
+   (or, download the source and build it yourself)
 2. Go to https://mpluskassa.github.io/android-deep-link-intent-example/ on your device and click the link there.
 3. Done.
 This should open the activity with the following screen: